GraphScope/GART/docs/documentation/getting-started/intro-content.rst

 What is GART?
 -----------------

-GART is a graph extension that includes an interface to an RDBMS and a dynamic graph store for online graph processing.
+GART is a graph extension that includes an interface to an RDBMS and a dynamic graph store for online graph computation.

 There is a need to utilize graph data flexibly without altering the existing relational database system.
 Additionally, the issue of transparency arises, where users should not need to be concerned with the intricacies of graph data storage or the process of maintaining data consistency between relational and graph data stores.